Down Payment And Closing Costs On Home Purchase

-- Any conventional mortgage loan that has a loan to value of greater than 80%, private mortgage insurance premium will be required.
+- Any conventional loan that has a loan to value of greater than 80%, private mortgage insurance premium will be required

-- A maximum of a 3% sellers concession towards a buyers closing costs is allowed on a conventional mortgage loan on a home purchase.
+- A maximum of a 3% sellers concession towards a buyers closing costs is allowed on a conventional loan on a home purchase

-VA LOANS, USDA RURAL DEVELOPMENT LOANS, HOMEPATH LOANS will be discussed on future blogs
+VA LOANS, USDA RURAL DEVELOPMENT LOANS, HOMEPATH LOANS will be discussed in future blogs.

 When a home buyer buys a home, they need to have a down payment as well as closing costs.